I forget where I heard about The 5 Love Languages by Gary Chapman, but I’m very glad I bought a copy.

 I take time to write thoughtful emails

 I write messages on cards to go with remedies that I post out

 2. Gifts and tokens

 I take time to present my remedies so they look and feel nice

-I present them inside a small card so it feels more like a gift
+I use a sticker to seal the envelope so it feels more like a gift

 3. Quality time

 I offer a 30 minute free call for people to find out more about working with me

 I offer a 15 minute free check in between appointments